chris-529/cse110lab1/index.md

 - I am from **Orange County**, California
 - I am **22 years old**
 - Some hobbies of mine include hiking and playing video games, namely Overwatch 2.
+- I have a dog named Jenna, whom I love very much.
+Here's a [picture](jenna.jpg) of her.

 My main interest is in web programs, namely _Node.js_ projects, although I do have experience working with other languages and technologies.
 Here are my favorite languages and frameworks that I have experience in, ranked by how much experience I have in them:
 1. HTML/CSS/Javascript